onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Fungibility spectrum - sometimes the truth really is in the middle - sketch of fence sitting and feeling pain in the crotch

-Its a fucking horse - draw it on paper like that ugly stick pic Draw the horse crosseyed with tongue out Fifth/bonus/wildcard inversion: smartphone > horse
+Its a fucking horse - draw it on paper like that ugly stick pic - and zoom into its silly cartoonish face with its tongue out - or even your tongue out sticking through the piece of paper
+Its just a fucking horse! about when we designed representative democracy and capitalism Draw the horse crosseyed with tongue out Fifth/bonus/wildcard inversion: smartphone > horse
 The age of horse and lift heavy shit is over !!!